runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 ---
 layout: post
-title:  "Webscraping Sports Reference with R"
+title:  "Webscraping Sports Reference with R in 5 easy steps"
 date:   2022-09-20
 author: Tyler Ward
 description: How to use the rvest library to collect data for all your favorite sports